A Peculiar Solar System Has Scientists Rethinking Theories Of How Planets Form

 Scientists study planets outside our solar system in part because "you never know if you are going to find one that just bucks the trend, that is new and exciting in some way that sheds light on a problem in planetary science," says Sara Seager, an astrophysicist and planetary scientist at MIT.
 "And I think this one really fits that category."

-She says that often in science, there's a couple of competing hypotheses to explain some phenomenon, such as how planets get created.
+She says that often in science, there are a couple of competing hypotheses to explain some phenomenon, such as how planets get created.

 "It often turns out that both paradigms, or both concepts, are right, actually," Seager notes.
 "Nature is smarter than we are.
 And it's likely that if we humans can conceive of something happening, it likely does happen."